 The biggest impact of that should be felt by students like Steinhauer.
 Leaving home to come to the city or to school, he admits, required that he “learn the môniyâw (ᒨᓂᔮᐤ) way.” (“White man,” he translates, then adds, "no offence.")
 But he is adamant that that should not mean leaving anything of himself behind.

 For Steinhauer, Four Directions is a kind of advocacy.
 “This is who we are and what we value,” he says.
 “What this means to us is that we can feel included.”

 Just as importantly, it’s an invitation for him to include others.
-Steinhauer wouldn’t hold it against anyone if they couldn’t identify a sage plant near his home in Saddle Lake.
+Steinhauer wouldn’t hold it against anyone if they couldn’t identify a wild sage plant near his home in Saddle Lake.
 He’d happily point it out – just as he would any aspect of Aboriginal culture should students or instructors ask in the way that Four Directions encourages.